What is School Refusal: The Causes and Effects of School Anxiety on Teens

 Gentry: Yeah.
 There's usually some underlying fear, anxiety that's driving not going to school.

 Tiffany: Yeah.
 Interesting enough though, school refusal is not a diagnostic category, like you're not gonna find it in the ICB 10 or the DSM 5.
-While it may not be diagnosed, a couple things, they're likely to meet diagnostic criteria for specific phobias such as generalized anxiety, social anxiety disorder, separation disorder.
+While it may not be diagnosed, a couple things, they're likely to meet diagnostic criteria for specific anxiety disorders such as generalized anxiety, social anxiety disorder, panic disorder, and separation disorder.
 They might have symptoms of depression and meet the criteria for a diagnosis of that.
 So really interesting.
 There's usually something underlying this, like you just said.

 Tiffany: Yeah.
 Another interesting statistic is up to 28 percent of youth will experience some type of school refusal in their lives.
 So it's more common, you know, than we think.
 Anxiety disorder affects 31.
 2 percent of children between the ages of 13 and 18 years old.